sakkuru/line-bot-nodejs/README.md

     * Add Web App IP address to "Server White list"
     * Set Webhook URL at "Basic information" and click "Verify"

-6. Finally access to your bot via QA code
+6. Finally, you can access to your bot via QA code